learn-co-curriculum/phase-1-review-strings-lab/README.md

 const welcomeMessage = 'Welcome to Flatbook, currentUser';
 ```

-After saving the file, we're once again passing the second test, but we're back to failing the third test.
+If we rerun the tests, we're once again passing the second test, but we're back to failing the third test.
 The new error message for the third test gives us a hint about what's happening:

 ```js
 AssertionError: expected 'Welcome to Flatbook, currentUser' to contain 'Grace Hopper'